machal/cssmine-content/content/preprocessors.md

 CSS Preprocessors
 =================

-LESS, SASS and other preprocessors make the front-end developer's life a little easier.
+LESS, SASS and other preprocessors make the front-end developer’s life a little easier.
 Preprocessors precede CSS.
 They add new properties and simplify the code.
 They then are complied into CSS so all web browsers can understand.
 It is as simple as that.